Cologne: Railway

 The Rhine-Ruhr S-Bahn has 5 lines which cross Cologne.
 The S13/S19 runs 24/7 between Cologne Hbf and Cologne/Bonn airport.

+Buses

-There are also frequent buses covering most of the city and surrounding suburbs, and Eurolines coaches to London via Brussels.
+There are frequent buses covering most of the city and surrounding suburbs, and Eurolines coaches to London via Brussels.

-Water transport
+Water

 Häfen und Güterverkehr Köln (Ports and Goods traffic Cologne, HGK) is one of the largest operators of inland ports in Germany.
-Ports include Köln-Deutz, Köln-Godorf, and Köln-Niehl I and II.
+Ports include Köln-Deutz, Köln-Godorf and Köln-Niehl I and II.

-Air transport
+Air

 Cologne's international airport is Cologne/Bonn Airport (CGN).
 It is also called Konrad Adenauer Airport after Germany's first post-war Chancellor Konrad Adenauer, who was born in the city and was mayor of Cologne from 1917 until 1933.
 The airport is shared with the neighbouring city of Bonn.
 Cologne is headquarters to the European Aviation Safety Agency (EASA).

 Education

 Cologne is home to numerous universities and colleges, and host to some 72,000 students.
 Its oldest university, the University of Cologne (founded in 1388) is the largest university in Germany, as the Cologne University of Applied Sciences is the largest university of Applied Sciences in the country.
 The Cologne University of Music and Dance is the largest conservatory in Europe.
 Foreigners can have German lessons in the VHS (Adult Education Centre).

 Lauder Morijah School (Lauder-Morijah-Schule), a Jewish school in Cologne, previously closed.
 After Russian immigration increased the Jewish population, the school reopened in 2002.